thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 .....
 ```

-The following image shows the result, a automatically created **Open API explorer** for the web-api microservice.
+The following image shows the result, a automatically created **Open API explorer** for the Web API microservice.

 ![cns-container-web-api-v1-04.png](images/cns-container-web-api-v1-04.png)